Bayern return to team training ahead of Chelsea clash, Pavard hurt

-MUNICH: Bayern Munich returned to team training on Sunday ahead of the resumption of the Champions League with a full squad available, although Benjamin Pavard (pix) soon withdrew.
+MUNICH: Bayern Munich returned to team training on Sunday ahead of the resumption of the Champions League with a full squad available, although Benjamin Pavard (pix) soon withdrew injured.

-The France defender broke off from the session and appeared to have his ankle treated, a live stream of training showed.
-He was driven away on a cart.
+The France defender broke off from the session and had treatment on his foot, a live stream of training showed.
+He was driven away on a cart and a club statement said he was "set for a spell on the sidelines after suffering a metatarsal ligament injury."

-“We will have to wait until he is properly examined until we know whether he'll be sidelined and, if so, for how long,” coach Hansi Flick told a news conference.
+No timeframe on a return was given but the August Champions League campaign could be in doubt.

-Otherwise Flick could watch the progress of his other 26 outfield players and four goalkeepers without any problem.
+Otherwise coach Hansi Flick could watch the progress of his other 26 outfield players and four goalkeepers without any problem.

 Niklas Suele and Philippe Coutinho were fit after injury and new signing Leroy Sane was there, even if he is ineligible for the Champions League.